 Mary Plummer is a Senior Politics Reporter for KPCC.
-Prior to that, she was a reporter on SCPR's education team, and an associate producer for Take Two and The Madeleine Brand Show.
+Prior to that, she was a reporter on KPCC's education team, and an associate producer for the radio station.

 Mary began her career in broadcast at ABC News in London, where she worked on TV stories for the network’s news lineup and regularly covered Europe for ABCNews.com.